-Your body composition refers to the percentage of your body made up of fat instead of muscles, bones, organs, and other nonfat tissues.
-Though the use of body composition as a fitness and health indicator has come under fire in recent years by those who argue that it's possible to be both fat and fit, the ACSM and many physiologists continue to assert that too much fat and too little muscle raises your risk for disease and makes movement less efficient.
+Your body composition refers to the percentage of your body made up of fat instead of muscle, bone, organs, and other nonfat tissues.
+Though the use of body composition as a fitness and health indicator has come under fire in recent years by those who argue that it’s possible to have both a bigger body and be fit, the ACSM and many physiologists continue to assert that too much fat and too little muscle raises your risk for disease and makes movement less efficient.

 Experts have long recommended that we do at least three different types of activity to achieve optimum cardiorespiratory and muscular fitness, flexibility, and body composition.
 For example, the ACSM recommends building cardiorespiratory fitness by exercising at an intensity that raises your heart rate to at least 55 percent of your maximum heart rate (the highest rate you can maintain during all-out effort, generally estimated as 220 minus your age); muscular fitness by targeting each major muscle group with eight to 12 repetitions of weight-bearing exercise; and flexibility by stretching.

-In one of the first studies done in the United States that examines the relationship between yoga and fitness, researchers at the University of California at Davis recently tested the muscular strength and endurance, flexibility, cardiorespiratory fitness, body composition, and lung function of 10 college students before and after eight weeks of yoga training.
+In 2001, one of the first studies done in the United States examined the relationship between yoga and fitness.
+In this study, researchers at the University of California, Davis tested the muscular strength and endurance, flexibility, cardiorespiratory fitness, body composition, and lung function of 10 college students before and after eight weeks of yoga training.
 Each week, the students attended four sessions that included 10 minutes of pranayama, 15 minutes of warm-up exercises, 50 minutes of asanas, and 10 minutes of meditation.

-"The athletes were the ones who were the most surprised, because they thought their athletic training in swimming or football or basketball had already boosted their lung capacity to the maximum," says study author Dee Ann Birkel, an emeritus professor at Ball State's School of Physical Education.
+“The athletes were the ones who were the most surprised, because they thought their athletic training in swimming or football or basketball had already boosted their lung capacity to the maximum,” said the study’s late author Dee Ann Birkel, a former emeritus professor at Ball State’s School of Physical Education.

 From the perspective of a Western scientist, the few additional studies that have looked at yoga and fitness all contain flaws in their research design—either too few subjects or inadequate control groups.
 One study, conducted in Secunderabad, India, compared a group of athletes taught pranayama to another group who were not.
 After two years, those who practiced pranayama showed a larger reduction of blood lactate (an indicator of fatigue) in response to exercise; in addition, they were more able than the control group to increase their exercise intensity as well as the efficiency of their oxygen consumption during exercise.
 Other smaller studies also done in India have found that yoga can increase exercise performance and raise anaerobic threshold.
 (Anaerobic threshold is the point at which your muscles cannot extract enough oxygen from your blood and therefore must switch from burning oxygen to burning sugar and creatine.
 Unlike oxygen, sugar and creatine are dirty fuel sources, creating lactic acid and other by-products that build up in the blood and make you hyperventilate, “feel the burn,” and lose muscle coordination.)

-Although the research on yoga is only starting to build, a convincingly large amount of research has been done on tai chi, an Eastern martial art that involves a series of slow, graceful movements.
+While research on the benefits of yoga is building, a convincingly large amount of research has been done on tai chi, an Eastern martial art that involves a series of slow, graceful movements.
 Many studies have found that tai chi helps to improve balance, cardiorespiratory and cardiovascular fitness, ability to concentrate, immunity, flexibility, strength, and endurance of the knee extensor muscles.

 Many yoga practitioners echo such thoughts.
-Jack England, an 81-year-old yoga and stretching instructor at the Club Med in Port Saint Lucie, Florida, says more than 30 years of yoga have kept him flexible, healthy, and strong.
-He's the same weight and height as he was in high school, and his stellar health continues to amaze his doctor.
-He delights audiences at Club Med by practicing Shoulderstand and other poses while balancing on a float board in a water ski show.
-"I'm an inspiration to people of all ages," he says.
-"I do things that 14-year-old girls can't do."
+The late Jack England, who instructed yoga and stretching at the Club Med in Port Saint Lucie, Florida, well into his 80s, once said that more than 30 years of yoga kept him flexible, healthy, and strong.
+He would delight audiences at Club Med by practicing Shoulderstand and other poses while balancing on a float board in a water ski show.
+“I’m an inspiration to people of all ages,” he said.

-Stephanie Griffin, a 33-year-old director of business development for a pharmaceutical research company in San Francisco, discovered yoga after years of running marathons, spinning, and weight lifting.
+Stephanie Griffin, a business executive based in San Francisco, discovered yoga after years of running marathons, spinning, and weight lifting.
 Before discovering yoga, she thought her intense exercise habits had turned her into a poster child for health and fitness.
-During the last four years, however, Griffin began doing more and more yoga and less and less running, weight lifting, and aerobicizing.
-As she dropped back on her hardcore fitness pursuits, she worried she might gain weight or lose her muscle tone or exercise capacity.
+But as she began doing more yoga and less of her other athletic pursuits, she worried she might gain weight or lose her muscle tone or exercise capacity.

 “My own belief is that the small but significant increase in maximal oxygen capacity was due to an increase in muscle endurance, which allowed the subjects to exercise longer, extract more oxygen, and reach an increased maximal oxygen uptake,” says Holly.

-Then there's the pranayama theory.
-Birkel suspects that yoga poses help increase lung capacity by improving the flexibility of the rib area, shoulders, and back, allowing the lungs to expand more fully.
-Breathwork further boosts lung capacity—and possibly also VO2max—by conditioning the diaphragm and helping to more fully oxygenate the blood.
+Then there’s the pranayama theory.
+Birkel says that yoga poses help increase lung capacity by improving the flexibility of the rib area, shoulders, and back, allowing the lungs to expand more fully.
+Breathwork further boosts lung capacity—and possibly also VO2 max—by conditioning the diaphragm and helping to more fully oxygenate the blood.

-Birkel, Dina Amsterdam, and others are also quick to point out that Suryanamaskar (Sun Salutations) and other continuously linked poses increase the heart rate, making yoga aerobically challenging.
-And many yoga poses—particularly standing poses, balancing poses, and inversions—build quite a bit of strength because they require sustained isometric contractions of many large and small muscles.
+Birkel, Dina Amsterdam, and others are also quick to point out that Surya Namaskar (Sun Salutations) and other continuously linked poses increase the heart rate, make yoga aerobically challenging.
+And many yoga poses—particularly standing poses, balancing poses, and inversions—build strength because they require sustained isometric contractions of many large and small muscles.
 Of course, holding the poses longer increases this training effect.

 Maybe, maybe not.
-The answer depends largely on how much you dedicate yourself to yoga.
-Studies done on yoga have included more than an hour of practice two to four days a week.
+The answer depends largely on your yoga practice.
+Many studies on yoga have included more than an hour of practice two to four days a week.
 The yoga sessions included breathwork and meditation in addition to typical yoga poses.
-Finally, the asanas used in these studies included not just aerobically challenging sequences, like Sun Salutations, but also many strengthening poses, like Virabhadrasana (Warrior Pose), Vrksasana (Tree Pose), Trikonasana (Triangle Pose), Adho Mukha Svanasana (Downward-Facing Dog Pose), Navasana (Boat Pose), Sarvangasana (Shoulderstand), Setu Bandha Sarvangasana (Bridge Pose), and Plank.
+Finally, the asanas used in these studies included not just aerobically challenging sequences, such as Sun Salutations, but also many strengthening poses, like Virabhadrasana I (Warrior I Pose), Vrksasana (Tree Pose), Utthita Trikonasana (Extended Triangle Pose), Adho Mukha Svanasana (Downward-Facing Dog Pose), Navasana (Boat Pose), Salamba Sarvangasana (Supported Shoulderstand), Setu Bandha Sarvangasana (Bridge Pose), and Plank Pose.